ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 Path vectors and the property map containing the ANEs are two different types of objects, but they require strong consistency.
-One approach to achieving strong consistency is to define new media types to contain both objects, but this violates modular design.
+One approach to achieving strong consistency is to define a new media type to contain both objects, but this violates modular design.

 Another approach is to provide the objects in two different information resources.
 Thus, an ALTO client needs to make separate queries to get the information of related services.
 This may cause a data synchronization problem between two queries.
+Also, as the generation of ANE is dynamic, an ALTO server must cache the results of a query before a client fully retrieves all related resources, which hurts the scalability and security of an ALTO server.

 This document uses standard-conforming usage of `multipart/related` media type defined in [](#RFC2387) to elegantly solve the problem.